KlodOnline/KlodWeb/setup/README.md

 # Setup

-This folder contains the script to automate the installation of a _KlodWeb_ server.
+This folder contains the scripts and tools needed to automate the installation of a _KlodWeb_ server.

+## Requirements

+- A working LAMP environment (Linux + Apache + MySQL + PHP)
+  - Can be a virtual machine, container (CT), or bare-metal server
+- Root access to install and configure services

 ## Usage

-To deploy a KlodWeb server on your homelab:
+To deploy a **KlodWeb** server on your homelab:
 1. Set up a LAMP environment (can be a VM, container, or bare-metal).
 2. Copy the source files to `/var/klodweb/`.
 3. Navigate to the `/var/klodweb/setup` directory.